 - Making purchases via card payment terminals

 - Paying for purchases online

 Electronic transfers and payments

-Checking accounts allow you to transfer and receive funds electronically -- often considered one of the fastest (and most guaranteed) method of payment.
+Checking accounts allows you to transfer and receive funds electronically -- often considered one of the fastest (and most guaranteed) payment methods.

 Most importantly, you can receive direct deposit, which is notably used by:

 - Your employer to pay wages

 With a checking account and a debit card, you can use ATMs to deposit cash, checks, and money orders.

 You may also withdraw cash.